What Are Gig Workers?

 Federal and State Laws Govern Worker Classification

-How Worker Classification Is Determined
+How To Determine Worker Classification

 Determining a worker’s classification is largely an assessment of who controls the work itself.
 “You look at the degree of control the employer has,” says Choate.
 “Do they set your schedule, give you your shifts, give you your supplies?
 Do they control the way you effectively do your work?
 If so, you’re truly an employee of the company.”
-Expanding on such factors, the U.S. Department of Labor (DOL) finalized a new rule in March 2024 for determining if a worker is an independent contractor under the Fair Labor Standards Act (FLSA).

 Choate elaborates on what can be a common misconception: “As I understand the gig economy, it’s temporary.
 But just because it’s temporary or seasonal, like holiday-season workers for a retailer, that doesn’t mean you’re not an employee.
 They’re setting your schedule, telling you when to show up; you have to comply with their code of conduct.
 You may have a transient project, but if you’re making them come to your workplace and act like any other employee, it may be a gig, but they must still be an actual employee.”